BingoBois/FinalReport/README.md

 _Picture [source](https://www.vectorstock.com/royalty-free-vector/positive-and-negative-thinking-vector-18958626)_

-In general the project itself was really interesting and challenging, but the team have some mixed feelings about the final result.
+In general, the project itself was really interesting and challenging, but the team have some mixed feelings about the final result.

 On the positive side:
 *   The team was happy with the successful implementation and learning experience of technologies such as Kubernetes
 *   How the team successfully wrote the project using TypeScript.
 *   The setup of settings and rules regarding the development process of the project also proved to be a positive experience for the team, despite the extra steps.
-*   The team felt very good about the work done to operate team E's project, in which the team not only created over 53.70% of the issues raised and provided them with feedback, but also managed to heavily documented its findings and thoughts in a separate document.
+*   The team felt very good about the work done to operate team E's project, in which the team not only created over 53.70% of the issues raised and provided them with feedback, but also managed to heavily document its findings and thoughts in a separate document.